Even someone with years of broadcast experience makes mistakes when they set up remote interviews.

 This was great until the next guest asked about the garbage truck in the background.
 The guest could hear every truck start and stop.
 Obviously, it distracted him from the interview.

 My solution was to move to a walk-in closet.
 The clothing certainly did act as a sound shield.
 I still had the door to worry about.
+I got an acoustic blanket from Audimute and is fantastic.

 A manufacturer called Audimute makes a variety of sound absorption options.
 I chose a blanket that fit nicely over the door.